acnapyx/bg-typographic-layout/README.md

 ### No Linux/Unix/Ubuntu/FreeBSD typographic layout for Bulgarian?
 Really?

-In modern distributions additional typographic symbols can be switched on in the keyboard settings using "Enable extra typographic characters" option.
-You can find more info about this in Maxim Taranov's post (https://tinyurl.com/typolayout) about this.
+In modern distributions additional typographic symbols can be enabled in the keyboard settings ("Enable extra typographic characters" option).
+For more info about this check out Maxim Taranov's post (https://tinyurl.com/typolayout).

 ### Something doesn't work in Figma.